Seasonal affective disorder (SAD)

-I get up early, wrap up warm, put on my pedometer and walk in the dark and enjoy the solitude ...
-By the time people are up and about, I’m back home having walked a good few miles and feel so much better for it.
+I get up early, wrap up warm, put on my pedometer and walk in the dark to enjoy the solitude.
+By the time people are up and about, I'm back home having walked a good few miles and feel so much better for it.

 Looking after your physical health can make a difference to how you feel emotionally.
 For example, it can help to:

 - Think about your diet.
-Eating regularly and keeping your blood sugar stable can make a difference to your mood and energy levels.
-See our pages on food and mood for more tips.
+Eating regularly and keeping your blood sugar stable can be difficult when you have SAD.
+But trying your best to manage this where possible could make a difference to your mood and energy levels.

 - Try to do some physical activity.
 If you find exercise a challenge remember that even gentle activities like yoga, swimming or walking can be a big boost to your mood.
 See our pages on physical activity for more information.

 - Get help with sleep problems.
 For lots of people who experience SAD, sleeping too little or too much can be a problem.
 See our pages on coping with sleep problems for tips that might help.

 - Try to look after your hygiene.
 When you're experiencing SAD, it's easy for hygiene to not feel like a priority.
 But small things, like taking a shower and getting fully dressed whether or not you're going out of the house, can make a big difference to how you feel.